ldlsegovia/organizer/README.md

 # Organizer

-Organizer is a ruby gem that allows you to build, through a DSL, definitions that later will be used, over denormalized data, to perform operations like: **filtering, ordering, grouping, complex attributes generation, etc** very easily.
+Organizer is a ruby gem that allows you to build, through a DSL, definitions that later will be used, over denormalized data, to perform operations like: **filtering, ordering, grouping, complex attributes generation, etc** easily.

 > Keep in mind, this gem is designed to facilitate data structures generation more than performance.